CSCfi/csc-user-guide/docs/apps/mothur.md

 If you want to use multiple cores, adjust parameter **--cpus_per_task**.
 You must also adjust the **processors** parameter for each command in the Mothur command file accordingly.
 Note that only some Mothur commands can use multiple cores.
 Please check the documentation.

-Mothur jobs need to run inside a single node, so the maximum number of cores you can use in Puhti is 40.
+Mothur jobs need to run inside a single node, so the maximum number of cores you can use in Puhti-rhel7 is 40.
 You should check the scalability before submitting large jobs.
 Many Mothur tasks won't scale well beyond a few cores.
 Using too many core may even make you job run slower.

 The batch job script described above (in this case named as: mothur_batch_job.sh) can be submitted to the batch job system with command:
 ```text
 sbatch mothur_batch_job.sh
 ```
-See the [Puhti user guide](../computing/running/getting-started.md) for more information about running batch jobs.
+See the [Puhti-rhel7 user guide](../computing/running/getting-started.md) for more information about running batch jobs.

 ## Support